 “The more specifically participants wrote their to-do list, the faster they subsequently fell asleep … Therefore, to facilitate falling asleep, individuals may derive benefit from writing a very specific to-do list for 5 min at bedtime rather than journaling about completed activities.”

-Lead study author Michael K. Scullin, director of Baylor’s Sleep Neuroscience and Cognition Laboratory and assistant professor of psychology and neuroscience at Baylor — told Psychology Today that the nine-minute difference is comparable to the difference seen in recent clinical trials for pharmaceutical sleep aids.
+Lead study author Michael K. Scullin — director of Baylor’s Sleep Neuroscience and Cognition Laboratory and assistant professor of psychology and neuroscience at Baylor — told Psychology Today that the nine-minute difference is comparable to the difference seen in recent clinical trials for pharmaceutical sleep aids.

 What’s your take on this study’s findings?
 Would you try spending five minutes writing a to-do list before bed?
 Let us know by commenting below or on our Facebook page.